 If the drive has a fault during the running state a fault code will be set and the fault indicator will begin blinking.
-At any given time, the fault indicator will blink only one fault.

 The particular fault code can be found by monitoring the run_fault_hi and run_fault_lo parameters.
-If multiple faults have occurred the parameters will indicate the logical OR of the two faults.
+If multiple faults have occurred the parameters will indicate the logical AND of the two faults.
 Below is the table of faults: